isackr/MemoWorld/README.md

 First Memorama built with SwiftUI and login saved in the database with SwiftData.
-Unit tests created with XCTest
+Unit tests created with XCTest.
+XCode Version 26.0.1 (17A400)
+iOS 17.6 or later.

 1.- It shows you a splash screen with animation.
 2.- It asks for the user’s name to continue.